Danko-Lab/E-P_contacts/README.md

 ```
 $ cd E-P_contacts
 ```
-then install the environment using:
+（2）then install the environment using:
 ```
 conda env create -f environment.yml
 ```